Meet the Therapist: Mel McGrath

 How does psychosynthesis help with symptoms of anxiety?

 Psychosynthesis looks at the person through a split lens that allows me to see the person – their experiences, what makes them up – but also their potential and what brings them joy.
-For me this means that when working with anxiety, for example, I can work with the body, mind and spirit, knowing all are connected and look to the stories our bodies tell alongside our thoughts.
+For me this means that when working with anxiety, for example, I can work with the body and mind, knowing both are connected and look to the stories our bodies tell alongside thoughts and feelings.

 What sort of people do you usually see?